MarkMurphy/inngest-express/README.md

 - [Docker for Mac](https://docs.docker.com/desktop/release-notes/) version 4.19.0 or higher

-Please make sure you must have Docker for Mac installed and updated to the required version before proceeding further.
+Please make sure you have Docker for Mac installed and updated to the required version before proceeding further.

 ## Usage

+Ensure that you have followed the prerequisites described above before proceeding.

 ### Run the Application